This recipe for gluten-free pumpkin gnocchi contains affiliate links. Please see my disclosures here. This post has been updated.

-Spoiler alert – the flour worked.
-Just check out these beautiful gnocchi:
+Spoiler alert – it worked!
+Just look at these beautiful gnocchi:

 How to Make Gluten-Free Pumpkin Gnocchi

-I actually had a lot of fun making the pumpkin gnocchi despite the mess and multiple dishes and pots.
-Once you get the dough together, it’s like playing with Play Doh!
+I had a lot of fun making the pumpkin gnocchi despite the mess and multiple dishes and pots required to get it done.
+Once you get the dough together, however, it’s like playing with Play Doh.

 In order to create the dough, you have to do a few things: